ArtemioVibora/ArtemioVibora/README.md

 * Won second place in an ICT Quiz Bee Brain Busters

 ⚡ Fun fact:
 * I speak German, Japanese, and Arabic.
-And a poet in my free time!
+And a poet in my free time and training to be a novelist!
 And also worked as an actor haha
 <!--
 **ArtemioVibora/ArtemioVibora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.